-Microsoft has released an open source cyber-attack simulator that allows security and data researchers to create simulated network environments and see how to deal with cyber-intruders.
+Microsoft has released an open-source cyber attack simulator that allows researchers to and data to create simulated network environments and see how to deal with cyber-operational attackers.

-This simulator released under the name "CyberBattleSim" and was created using an Open AI Gym based Python interface.
-It was created by the team Microsoft 365 Defender Research to model how a threat agent spreads laterally, through a network, after its initial activation.
+he released under the name "CyberBattleSim" and was created using a Open AI Gym based on Python.
+It was created by the Microsoft 365 Defender Research team to model how a threat agent spreads laterally, through a network, after its initial activation.

 The Microsoft 365 Defender Research Team explains in a new blog post: